algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 import {select, selectAll} from "d3";
 ```

-Alternatively you can install and import from D3 submodules:
+Alternatively, you can install and import from D3 submodules:

 ```js
 import {mean, median} from "d3-array";